 Technology Programs - Netbooks

-Beginning in 2010, every third-grade student receives an HP Mini Netbook operating with Windows 7 and weighing less than three pounds.
+Every third-grade student receives an HP Mini Netbook operating with Windows 7 and weighing less than three pounds.
 What might a third grader’s day be like using a netbook?
 Students start the day writing in an online journal and check the weather and news online.
 Students complete their journals online and several examples are discussed using the SMART board.
 If an interdisciplinary project is assigned, they gather information from a class web page where the teachers post links to preapproved websites.
 The students download images and collaboratively write a group narrative on their computers.
 They graph data comparing dimensions, post maps and prepare detailed reports that include digital photos and history.

 National History Day invites students to develop a historical topic and to link its significance to society and history.
 They examine pivotal people, places, and events in world history through their projects.
 The program that started with 129 schools in the Cleveland area now attracts 600,000 in the United States and beyond.
 Gilmour’s Lower School students compete in the junior division and have advanced to nationals five times since 2005.
 In 2011, a performance based on women’s voting rights and the Equal Rights Amendment advanced to the national competition.
 “National History Day teaches students research, writing, product development, technology use and interviewing skills.
 It is an excellent piece of our curriculum," says Lower School humanities instructor Carmel Fantelli who coordinates the program at Gilmour.